 Certain bone cancers can develop during childhood and adolescence when bones are rapidly growing.

 The most common type of bone cancer is osteosarcoma.
-The disease accounts for around 2% of childhood cancers.
+The disease accounts for around

 Some potential signs and symptoms of osteosarcoma include: